Mark-aay/Midi-Piano-Application/README.md

 Upon clicking one of the keys in the application, a note is played.

 I plan on adding a "reverb" button to sustain notes, and a tempo button that plays a metronome for the user.
+I'll be making those changes over the course of a few days.